Sustainability

 Thankfully most bears are down in the valleys enjoying the bounty of fish swimming up the river when huckleberries are at their prime.

-• Diamnd willow fungus is a slow growing fungus, but not as slow to grow as Chaga.
+• Diamond willow fungus is a slow growing fungus, but not as slow to grow as Chaga.
 We harvest only mature pieces of the fungus and leave smaller pieces to mature.
 Any small pieces in your packages were broken off larger pieces to speed up drying processes.

 • Stinging Nettle: